pschlan/cron-job.org/docs/source/rest-api.rst

 Key                 Type                                    Description
 =================== ======================================= ======================================
-timezone            string                                  Schedule time zone (see `here <https://www.php.net/manual/timezones.php>`_ for a list of supported values) hours               array of int                            Hours in which to execute the job (0-23; `[-1]` = every hour) mdays               array of int                            Days of month in which to execute the job (1-31; `[-1]` = every day of month) minutes             array of int                            Minutes in which to execute the job (0-59; `[-1]` = every minute)
+timezone            string                                  Schedule time zone (see `here <https://www.php.net/manual/timezones.php>`_ for a list of supported values) expiresAt           int                                     Unix time stamp (in job's time zone) after which the job expires (i.e. after which it is not scheduled anymore; `0` = does not expire) hours               array of int                            Hours in which to execute the job (0-23; `[-1]` = every hour) mdays               array of int                            Days of month in which to execute the job (1-31; `[-1]` = every day of month) minutes             array of int                            Minutes in which to execute the job (0-59; `[-1]` = every minute)